miurahr/aqtinstall/docs/configuration.rst

     Some mirror sites ignore a connection from IP addresses out of their preffered one.
     It will cause connection error or connection timeout.
     There are some known mirror sites in default.
-    When you are happy with the default sites, you can override with your custom settings.
+    If you are not happy with the default sites, you can override them with custom settings.

 fallbacks:
     It is a list of URL where is a good for access.